Code-Institute-Submissions/hhs/README.md

 throughout the project.
 There were plenty of challenges along the way with how making sure my website was acceptable and fit for purpose on different screen sizes.
 Starting at the top, my navbar included icons on larger screens but became too cramped on smaller screens so used media queries to hide them when the screen went below a certain width.
-I could've made a cascading navbar but preferred the horizontal look throughout the whole site.
+I could've made a burger style navbar but preferred the horizontal look throughout the whole site.
 Whilst testing, I also noticed that my 'Services' page did not suit smaller devices by having the passage of writing and image next to it, as the screen width is too narrow on smaller devices.
 The images aren't a neccessity so I hid the images when on smaller devices using the built in bootstrap col rules, e.g col-3 d-none d-lg-block to only show image on large devices.
 Again,